 Delayed Car Accident Injuries

-There are specific injuries and symptoms a person can experience a few hours, days or even weeks after a car accident.
-Some of the more common injuries that take a while to appear include:
+There are specific injuries and symptoms a person can experience a few hours, days, or even weeks after a car accident.
+Some of the more common injuries that take a while to appear to include:

 The best thing to do if you’ve experienced a delayed injury and are now having problems filing a claim is to call an experienced attorney.
 The Tucson personal injury lawyers at Karnas Law Firm have ample resources available to launch their own investigation of the accident so they can show it led to your injuries.
 Give us a call at (520) 571-9700 or click here for a free case review.